TomasFleitas/rtc-scan/README.md

-# RTCScan Usage Guide
+# RTCScan Example Usage

-This README provides instructions on how to use the `RTCScan` class and its methods for managing connections and handling data during a scan session.
+This guide provides an example of how to use the `RTCScan` class to manage connections and handle data during a scan session.
+Below, you'll find installation instructions, initialization options, and method explanations.

-### Testing with Demo

-You can test the integration of the `RTCScan` class by visiting the demo page: [https://scan.ewents.io](https://scan.ewents.io).

 ## Installation